Acne (Pimples) and Acne Scar Treatment

 Chemical peels involve high-potency acid being applied to your skin to remove the top layer and minimize deeper scars.
 When some stronger peels are used, they reach even deeper into the skin.

 This is a fairly newer micro dermabrasion acne scars treatment.
 It involves a handheld device that blows crystals onto skin.
 These crystals gently abrade or “polish” the skin’s surface.
-Then, a vacuum tube removes the crystals and skin cells leaving behind smooth skin surface.Since only the top layer of cells is targeted, the skin doesn’t get damaged.
+Then, a vacuum tube removes the crystals and skin leaving behind smooth skin surface.Since only the top layer of is targeted, the skin doesn’t get damaged.